cs-richardyao/openai-quickstart/openai-translator/tests/[ENG]test.md

+[English]
 Test Data
-此数据集包含由OpenAI的AI语言模型ChatGPT提供的两个测试样本。
-这些样本包括一个Markdown表格和一个英文文本段落，可用于测试支持文本和表格格式的英文到中文翻译软件。
-文本测试
+This dataset contains two test samples provided by ChatGPT, an AI language model by OpenAI.
+These samples include a markdown table and an English text passage, which can be used to test an English-to-Chinese translation software supporting both text and table formats.
+Text testing
 The quick brown fox jumps over the lazy dog.
 This pangram contains every letter of the English alphabet at least once.
 Pangrams are often used to test fonts, keyboards, and other text-related tools.
 In addition to English, there are pangrams in many other languages.
 Some pangrams are more difficult to construct due to the unique characteristics of the language.
 Table Testing

 ---